zealot128/filter-app/README.md

 foreman start
 ```

-If anything fails, then you might need to adjust the ``config/database.yml`` to configure the correct database or run the individual commands
+If anything fails, then you might need to adjust the ``config/database.yml`` to configure the correct database or run the individual commands.
+Make sure Redis-Server is running (command: redis-server)

 Otherwise: you can check out the running app on ``localhost:5000``